Close

 Credit Valley Conservation Low Impact Development (LID) Resources

-MOECC is set to release "Low Impact Development Stormwater Management Guidance" in the future
+MECP is set to release "Low Impact Development Stormwater Management Guidance" in the future

 Properties located near municipal wells or within vulnerable areas need to take extra care to protect drinking water sources relating to water quality and/or quantity.
 Regulatory approval may be required for those properties that are considered significant threats to drinking water sources.
 In these areas, mandatory site visits will be taking place on properties located within these areas.